Alliance of the ADA focuses on outreach in New Orleans

 Donation: AADA Head-to-Toe co-chairs Johanna Manasse, left, and Carol Reitz, right, present a check to Evelena Conerly and April Jenkins, representatives from New Orleans Metropolitan Center for Women and Children.
 The Alliance also donated 3,000 packages with socks, a hat, dental care products and more as part of its 2013 H2T project.

-—Volunteers from the Alliance of the American Dental Association made their charitable outreach and dental health education efforts look easy in the Big Easy during the AADA annual convention Oct.
+New Orleans—Volunteers from the Alliance of the American Dental Association made their charitable outreach and dental health education efforts look easy in the Big Easy during the AADA annual convention Oct.
 31-Nov.
 2, 2013.

 To support the 2013 Head-to-Toe service project, Alliance members solicited and collected socks, hats, dental education information and oral care products for the New Orleans Metropolitan Center for Women and Children.
 METRO provides temporary housing, a crisis line, counseling and other essential services for victims of abuse.